pluralsight/PS-AutoLab-Env/Configurations/SingleServer-GUI-2016/Instructions.md

     IPAddress    : 192.168.3.75
     MemoryGB     : 4

-Use this for the `Implementing Active Directory Certificate Services in Windows Server 2016`
+Use this for the `Implementing Active Directory Certificate Services in Windows Server 2016` course from Pluralsight

 ## To get started